nilostolte/glm/test/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All the generated test programs will be called one by one.
 If there are errors
-they will be displayed otherwise only the message "Testing &lt;program name&gt;"
+they will be displayed otherwise only the message &quot;Testing &lt;program name&gt;&quot;
 will be displayed (where &lt;program name&gt; is the name of the program).

 Proceed in the same way in each of the directories: core, ext, gtc, gtx,